YasmminClaudino/MyPersonalLibrary/README.md

    <img src="dummy_login.png" alt="Login Screen" title="Login Screen" width="300"/>

-   - Users can enter their username and password, with an option to stay logged in for convenience.
+   - Users can enter their username and password, with an option to stay logged in for convenience using SharedPreference.

 2. **Search Books**